bezurn004/Obsi-Forge-Apedia/GameplayRules/Core/Getting Started/GS_Principles of Play.md

 ### Deliver Answers and Ask Questions
 The players will look to you to answer questions about the setting, portray the actions and reactions of other characters, and help determine the outcome of moves.
 When they do, answer their question, keeping in mind the fiction and truths you’ve established through play.

 You should also look for opportunities to motivate input from others at the table.
 Encourage them to add details and ground every move in the fiction.
 Work to create a shared world and narrative that everyone has stake in.
 Answer questions by asking questions.
-If a conversation hits a dead end or drags on, take the question back, deliver an answer (or [[Ask the Oracle]]), and move on.
+If a conversation hits a dead end or drags on, take the question back, deliver an answer (or [[MV_Ask the Oracle|Ask the Oracle (move)]]), and move on.

 ### Embrace Chaos
 Don’t over-prepare for your session.
 Feel free to come to the table with nothing planned.
 The character-driven quests help you and the other players build a story together.
 Anything that is not a protagonist or move has very little mechanical detail, and can be introduced on the fly.

 Letting go of your plans leaves you open to the unexpected.
 Cheer for surprising successes.
 Seize the story possibilities of dramatic failures.
 Forge a galaxy of wonder and danger.

 You can also use the oracles for answers and inspiration.
-Ask a yes/no question through the Ask the Oracle move, or interpret a response from the oracle tables.
+Ask a yes/no question through the [[MV_Ask the Oracle|Ask the Oracle (move)]], or interpret a response from the oracle tables.
 You can even collaborate with your players to interpret an oracle’s answer.

 ## Next Topic: [[GP_Characters|Player Characters]]

 ## Tags
-#Pedia/Gameplay
+#Pedia/Gameplay - #GroupPlay  -  #TheGuide

 <font size=-2>This work is based on Ironsworn: Starforged (found at [www.ironswornrpg.com](http://www.ironswornrpg.com)), created by Shawn Tomkin, and licensed for our use under the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International license  (creativecommons.org/licenses/by-nc-sa/4.0/).</font>